Thai Chicken Satay

 Chop or grind peanuts as below, a mini food processor is ideal for this.
 Don't over process as we are not looking for peanut powder!

-Put 100ml of vegetable oil, half the can of Coconut milk, the Yellow paste and Panang paste into a saucepan and bring just to the boil on a low to medium heat, simmer gently for 5 minutes.
+Put 100ml of vegetable oil, half a can of Coconut milk, the Yellow paste and Panang paste into a saucepan and bring just to the boil on a low to medium heat, simmer gently for 5 minutes.
 You can now add the rest of the coconut milk, unless you feel the sauce is quite watery.
 I don't want to be vague here but the thickness of the coconut milk depends on the brand.

 Add the chopped peanuts and over a low heat, keep stirring until you see red oil floating to the top.
 Keep a constant watch on it so it does not burn.
 If you are using the quantities as above then you will need to add around 200 ml of water to bring the sauce to the right consistency.
 The brand and thickness of the coconut milk also plays a part here.
 The sauce needs to be somewhere between thick and thin :-) Add the juice from the squeezed limes and stir.
 Satay sauce should a little sweet so check the taste and add the sugar if needed as sweetness of coconut milk also varies.